dtudk/pythonsupport-page/docs/recommendations/conda.rst

    Anaconda installations default to download content from a *channel* that is licensed, i.e. *not free*!

-   The `terms of service <https://legal.anaconda.com/policies/en/>`__ has this small snippet (as of January 2025):
+   The `terms of service <https://www.anaconda.com/legal/terms/terms-of-service>`__ has this small snippet (as of July 2025):

-   | Your registration, download, use, installation, access, or enjoyment
-   | of all Anaconda Offerings on behalf of an organization that has two
-   | hundred (200) or more employees or contractors (“Organizational Use”)
-   | requires a paid license of Anaconda Business or Anaconda Enterprise.
-   | For sake of clarity, use by government entities and nonprofit entities
+   | (1) you are an individual that is using the Platform for your own personal, non-commercial purposes;
+   |
+   | (2) you are using the Platform on behalf of or in association with an Eligible Academic Institution (as defined in our Academic Policy and conditioned upon your acceptance of the Academic End User License Agreement);
+   |
+   | (3) you are using the Platform on behalf of or in association with an Eligible Non-Profit and Research Organization (as defined in our Non-Profit and Research Policy); or
+   |
-   | with over 200 employees or contractors is considered Organizational Use.
+   | (4) you are using the Platform on behalf of a for-profit organization with 200 or fewer total employees or contractors (including all Affiliates).

-   This means that in order to install and use software provided through the Anaconda channels (which is the default!) is requiring one to pay for the software.
+   |
+   | Anaconda reserves the right to request proof of verification of your eligibility status for free usage from you.

-DTU does *not* recommend the installation of **Anaconda** since any non-teaching use will violate their terms of service.
+DTU does *not* recommend the installation of **Anaconda**.

-Instead please follow the installation instructions :ref:`here <install-python>` which will ensure that you are only installing things from the ``conda-forge`` channel, which is free.
+Instead please follow the installation instructions :ref:`here <install-python>` which will ensure that you are using Miniforge that only installs packages from the ``conda-forge`` channel, which is free.